Library

 The problem, of course, is convincing young people of the importance and joy of reading.

 In KS3 we have library lessons once a fortnight that allow students access to the library and all its resources.
 At the beginning of each year students complete a reading survey that provides us with some really useful information about students’ current reading habits and general attitude to reading.
+Students also complete a Sparx Reader test to establish their reading age and knowledge of vocabulary.
 This allows us to target students who might need a little extra help or encouragement with reading.
 Any student with a low reading scaled score is also targeted through library lessons to read aloud to a member of staff to help build their confidence and fluency with reading.

-In Year 8 and Year 9 we have termly projects that students complete in their library lessons.
-These projects are designed to get students to engage in reading alongside teamwork and oracy skills.
+We also have termly projects designed to get students to engage in reading alongside teamwork and oracy skills.

-Although KS4 students do not have specific library lessons, they are given the opportunity to access the library once a half term through form time to ensure that they are given time to browse the library and choose a book.
+Although KS4 students do not have specific library lessons, their forms are given the opportunity to access the library during form time to ensure that they are given time to browse and choose a book.

 Reading habits